Legal Aid Services Provided

 Nova Scotia Legal Aid (NSLA) offers some level of legal assistance to all Nova Scotians, including information, advice and full representation by a lawyer for qualified applicants.
 Full service is based on financial need, area of law requested and the merit of the case.

-Legal information and resources are available on this site free.
+- Available on this site free.
 Please see “Legal Information” in the website menu.

 - Duty Counsel are courthouse-based lawyers.
 Duty Counsel offer legal advice only.
 They do not permanently represent you.